2019's Best Electronic Drum Sets for Kids and Beginners

 Beginners Can Practice Drums in Near Silence

 That's what you get with electronic drums—silent practicing.
 The drummer smacks rubber or plastic pads and the sound goes to headphones.
 It's pretty amazing when you compare the minimal sound produced by a beginner tapping the pads with the power that you hear on the headphones.
 Digital samples replicate the sound of real drums down the tiniest detail, because they recreate the sound wave produced by a real drum.
 It sounds like a drum kit is filling the room, when in fact the room can be filled with conversation, other music, or, even better, silence.

 I had to include this because it's just amazing.

 Learn New Tech Skills

 If you're like me, you came a long a little late for much of the digital revolution, at least in terms of affordable musical instruments and effects that rely on digital technology.
-But young people today are ready for the challenge, and electronic drums are an excellent way to offer experience in advancing tech.
+But many young kids today are ready for the challenge, and electronic drums are an excellent way to offer experience in advancing tech.
 Depending on the model and the features, they can learn to record multiple digital tracks, handle compression and other effects, work with and understand the limitations of the medium, record and bounce tracks to your computer, make your own remixes, and more.